-Panel B summarizes the distribution (25th, 50th and 75th percentile) of active share measures and anomaly tilts by country of sale.
+Panel B summarizes the distribution (25th, 50th, and 75th percentile) of active share measures and anomaly tilts by country of sale.
 Both versions of active share are within five percentage points of the full sample median for virtually every country.
 U.S.-sold global funds are, if anything, less active compared to funds from other countries.
 For all three measures of activeness, we observe that the interquartile range is several times greater within than across countries.

-3 Active Share and Return Predictability
+3 Active Share and Return Predictability in a Global Fund Context

-Given the weak performance of active share as a return predictor in U.S. equity funds after controlling for investment style (e.g., Frazzini, Friedman, and Pomorski (2016), Lan, Moneta and Wermers (2023)), especially post publication (Jones and Mo (2021)), we start by providing additional out-of-sample evidence in the context of global funds.
+Given the weak performance of active share as a return predictor in U.S. equity funds after controlling for investment style (e.g., Frazzini et al. (2016), Lan et al. (2023)), especially post publication (Jones and Mo (2021)), we start by providing additional out-of-sample evidence in the context of global funds.
 Our sample consists of two distinct types of funds, namely global ex-U.S. equity funds (sold primarily in the U.S. and to a lesser extent in Canada, see Table 1, Panel B), and global equity funds (sold throughout the world).
 We start with fund-level tests that separate the two investment mandates.
-In the next sub-section, we zoom in on global funds' sub-portfolios by investment region to better identify where the return predictability is coming from.

-We estimate pooled OLS regressions of risk-adjusted fund performance on active share (AS) with controls and fixed effects, separately for global and global ex-U.S. equity funds:
+We estimate pooled OLS regressions of risk-adjusted fund performance on active share (AS) with controls and fixed effects, separately for global and global ex-U.S. equity funds:8